-If you suffer from sensitive skin, you don’t want to go back and have to run over the same surface multiple times because of missed hairs, as repeatedly shaving the same skin area can increase you chances of irritation.
+If you suffer from sensitive skin, you don’t want to go back and have to run over the same surface multiple times because of missed hairs, as repeatedly shaving the same skin area can increase your chances of irritation.

 The Braun Series 9 shaver has two main foil cutters.
-These “OptiFoils” are ultra-thin to give great closeness and covered in tiny apertures that are uniquely arranged to capture and cut the most hairs, without damaging the skin.
+These “OptiFoils” are ultra-thin to give great closeness and covered in tiny apertures that are uniquely arranged to capture and cut most hairs, without damaging the skin.

-You’d be forgiven for thinking that the shaver foils are simply thin strips of metal with random or honeycomb shaped holes.
+You’d be forgiven for thinking that the shaver foils are simply thin strips of metal with random or honeycomb-shaped holes.
 Sure, this is true for many cheaper electric razors, but not for this Premium Series 9 model.

 Middle Trimmer Elements

 Despite the superb foil cutters on the Series 9, longer hairs that lie flat against the skin, and hairs that grow in different directions from the grain can evade cutting by the foils.